A learning community where everyone can flourish.

 In studying History, students will start in 1066 and follow an overview of British history through to modern day.
 The will consider the implications of these events on local history and visit local sites that are the result of these changes.
 They will also look at Britain’s impact on the world as well as studies of life as Native Americans, following their story through the American West to today.
 In looking at events of the 20th and 21st century students will begin to appreciate the importance and continued relevance of History today.

 Students are studying the Edexcel GCSE History B which is comprises 3 exams and 4 subject areas.
 These are the reign of Elizabeth I, The History of medicine from the Middle Ages to today, The American West and Germany between the wars.
 They will consider how to evaluate sources and how to construct arguments as well as understanding what impact the events studied have had on Britain today

-To enhance the students learning experiences within History we offer trips to students including the opportunity visit the Imperial War museum, Iceland the trenches of World War One, Normandy and Poland.
+To enhance the students learning experiences within History we offer trips to students including the opportunity visit the Imperial War Museum, Iceland the trenches of World War One, Normandy and Poland.

-Curriculum Leader: Mrs Alonso-Rodriguez
+Curriculum Leader: Mrs A O'Toole